saugat-maharjan/nepalese-currency/README.md

 # Nepalese Currency site

-This is a website containing details of money issued till date in Nepal.
+This is a website containing details of conis and money issued till date in Nepal.

 > work in progress :hammer: